dixonge/books/books/the-thunderbolt-kid.md

 ---
-eleventyNavigation:
+date: 2020-04-01
-  key: The Life and Times of the Thunderbolt Kid
+title: The Life and Times of the Thunderbolt Kid
-author: Glenn Dixon
 layout: layouts/books.njk
 permalink: /books/the-life-and-times-of-the-thunderbolt-kid/
 Book Id: